-2 | Shareholder activism
+Shareholder activism

 Many of Australia's biggest polluters are publicly listed companies with shareholders ranging from big institutional fund managers to everyday Australians.
 Shareholders have incredible power to put pressure on companies publicly and through internal processes to urge the business to transition away from fuelling climate change and instead invest in climate solutions.
 This may look like asking questions or passing resolutions at Annual General Meetings, requesting meetings with staff, speaking out in the media or writing to the CEO and Board.
 Shareholders may also take legal action against companies they believe are failing to preserve the value of their investment by not considering climate change.
+Many Australian businesses are increasingly considering and committing to net-zero targets and shareholders can play an important role in ensuring companies create and deliver on these commitments in line with the Paris Agreement to keep warming to as close to 1.5 degrees as possible.